DallanQ/lotr_journeys_in_middle_earth/Manual.md

 > Image of 5 stat icons available for the user which look like the 5 elements

 The hero also must choose one enemy group that is in range.
 If an enemy group is in the same space as the hero, that enemy group is in range.
-Enemy groups in spaces adjacent to the hero are also in range if the hero is attacking with an item card that has the ranged (right-pointed dart with a white-shape right-pointed arrow in it) icon in the upper-right corner.
+Enemy groups in spaces adjacent to the hero are also in range if the hero is attacking with an item card that has the ranged (icon of a right-pointed dart with a white-shape right-pointed arrow in it) icon in the upper-right corner.

 > Image of item card displaying the ranged icon in the upper-right corner of the card.